Montana-Media-Arts/441-web-tech-Spring2021-course/modules/week-7/_posts/2001-08-01-all-together.md

 The next step might be to start writing the functions that this class may need.
 Since we are trying to write modular, highly-readable code, we want to try and write functions that do individual, well-defined tasks.
 With that in mind, we can think about what people can do.

 - Want to see the properties of the Person.
-- A walking method
+- A walking function
-- A time to travel method.
+- A time to travel function.

 With this in mind, let's write three functions.